ZehraKoksal/PhyloImpute/README.md

 <img src="/test_run/images/input_csv.png" alt="Input file style" width="350"/>

 The rows present variants, the columns individuals.
 The header row should present the individuals' labels (blue) and the second column the variant names (orange).
-The table contains the oberseved allelic states (green) which can be ancestral **A**, derived **D**  or missing **X** for each variant.<br>
+The table contains the oberseved allelic states (green) which can be ancestral **A**, derived **D**  or missing **X** for each variant.
 &nbsp;<br>
 &nbsp;<br>
 #### 3.1.1.2) Phylogenetic tree
-The phylogenetic tree needs to contain at least one of the SNPs in the input file in the exact same nomenclature. <br>
+The phylogenetic tree needs to contain at least one of the SNPs in the input file in the exact same nomenclature.
 &nbsp;<br>
 &nbsp;<br>
 #### 3.1.1.2.1) Pre-processed phylogenetic tree